More pages in this section

 Trainees in northern Queensland have access to a wide range of hospital and health settings of varying sizes and capabilities, all offering a diverse case mix and hands-on opportunities.

-Our focus is NQ’s five health services: Cairns and Hinterland, Central West, Mackay, North West, Torres and Cape, and Townsville.
+Our focus is NQ’s six health services: Cairns and Hinterland, Central West, Mackay, North West, Torres and Cape, and Townsville.

 Northern Queensland has a vivid and diverse mix of people and landscapes, from beaches, mountains, spectacular rainforests, farmland, savannah country and wilderness to the red soil of the Australian Outback.
 Discover more about the northern Queensland region: